Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - **Convertible Reserved Instances** are instances that are discounted at 54% off of On-Demand instances, but you can also modify the instance type at any point.
 For example, you suspect that after a few months your VM might need to change from general purpose to memory optimized, but you aren't sure just yet.
 So if you think that in the future you might need to change your VM type or upgrade your VMs capacity, choose Convertible Reserved Instances.
 There is no downgrading instance type with this option though.
 - **Scheduled Reserved Instances** are reserved according to a specified timeline that you set.
 For example, you might use Scheduled Reserved Instances if you run education software that only needs to be available during school hours.
 This option allows you to better match your needed capacity with a recurring schedule so that you can save money.

+### User data
+- By default, scripts entered as user data are executed with root user privileges
+- By default, user data runs only during the boot cycle when you first launch an instance

 ### EC2 Instance Lifecycle:
 The following table highlights the many instance states that a VM can be in at a given time.